bec-archer/SR80-Manuals/user-manual.md

 This is useful when a customer calls about a job and you want to pull it up quickly, or when a completed item is sitting on the shelf and you need to check its status.

+If the item was totaled or closed, the app still navigates to it with a heads-up alert.
+If the tag was replaced (retired), you'll see which item it used to be linked to.

 ---

 ### Scanning from the Work Queue (Tech Station)